stephenslab/count-clustering/pages/about.md

 description:
 ---

-Kushal K Dey is a doctoral student in the Department of Statistics at the University of Chicago.
+Kushal K. Dey is a doctoral student in the Department of Statistics at the University of Chicago.